ucam-department-of-psychiatry/crate/docs/source/anonymisation/data_dictionary.rst

 ``skip_if_extract_fails``       If one of the text extraction methods is
-                                specified, and this flag is also specified, then the data row will be skipped if text extrcation fails (rather than inserted with a NULL value for the text).
+                                specified, and this flag is also specified, then the data row will be skipped if text extraction fails (rather than inserted with a NULL value for the text).
 This is helpful, for example, if your text-processing pipeline
                                 breaks; the option prevents rows being created